Nearshore SaaS Web Development Teams

 CI/CD, Feature Flags, and Deployment Confidence

-Our DevOps and platform engineers build deployment pipelines that support high-velocity SaaS development:
+Nearshore DevOps and platform engineers build deployment pipelines that support high-velocity SaaS web development:

-- CI pipelines with parallelized test suites that run in under ten minutes, because a thirty-minute CI cycle means engineers stop running tests before merging
+- CI pipelines with parallelized test suites that run in under ten minutes, because a thirty-minute CI cycle means developers stop running tests before merging

 - Feature flags using LaunchDarkly, Unleash, or custom implementations that support per-tenant targeting, percentage rollouts, and kill switches for rapid mitigation